Do you know someone who struggles with sex addiction? It’s difficult to properly diagnose the…

 Hawaii Island Recovery can help with sex addiction

-At HIR, we offer holistic therapies to facilitate the healing for your mind, soul, and body.
+Additionally, we offer holistic therapies to facilitate the healing for your mind, soul, and body.
 You can also enjoy our relaxing therapies like acupuncture, massage and reiki, and the most sought-after animal-assisted therapy like swimming with wild dolphins and equine therapies.
-There are also activities for your family, recreational therapy, 12 steps meetings, recreational activities, and random drug testing.
-But one of the most important therapies that can help you maintain your healthy mindset and addiction-free lifestyle is recovery coaching and relapse prevention training.
-It would help you deal with stressful situations and conflicts that you may have to face after you get out of the treatment facility.
+There are also activities for your family, recreational therapy, 12 steps meetings, and a wide range of recreational activities.